 If you think about it, internet marketing (except for its medium) mainly differs from offline marketing by the fact everything is possible to track and analyze on the interwebs.
 Running a website of any type without proper analytics tracking set is like shooting an enemy in the dark.
 Any webmaster should review their traffic (at least) every week to look for acquisition sources, visits and behavior.

 In opposition to many people, I think Email Marketing is still one of the most powerful tools a growth hacker has access to if managed properly.
 Its adaptative pricing lets you scale easily, and its user interface deserves an award!
-MailChimp lets you easily manage your newsletters & transactional emails, design & automate them and (very importantly when growth hacking is involved) A/B test them.
+MailChimp lets you easily manage your newsletters & transactional emails, design & automate them (starting at $10 per month) and A/B test them.
 You can also automate email marketing with Mailchimp & WordPress.
 As its widely used, it integrates with most of the tools presented in this page which lets you put signup forms everywhere.

 I like to think of Evernote as my digital brain.
 Its where I take notes, take pictures of paperwork or business cards as well as annotate PDFs or even clip web pages.
 With its amazing web, desktop and mobile apps, it allows you to go paperless, and I like it!